miros/doppler/README.md

     System:print(io_lib:format("~p", [Time])).
 ```

-Now we are able to write tests which do not break as long as our function keeps it's interface.
+Now we are able to write tests which do not break as long as our function keeps its interface.

 ```erlang
 print_time_test(_Config) ->